Alfred JARRY continues his literary work. 1907.

 Paris.
 January 18, 1907.

-« I have a lot of work going on: two novels from Fasquelle and the translation of a modern Greek novel. »
+« I have quite a few projects underway: two novels at Fasquelle and the translation of a modern Greek novel. »

-Jarry, passing through Paris, wishes to see Natanson for advice on his current literary work.
+Jarry, passing through Paris, wishes to see Natanson to obtain advice on his current literary works.

 ____________________________________________________